Description

 About the Authors

 In 2007 she joined the team at the Centre for Mindfulness Research and Practice at Bangor University, UK, and in 2008 she was appointed the Centre’s Director.
-While serving in this role, Jody suffered a stroke.
-She returned to work, but left her post after a second stroke in 2012.
+While serving in this role, Jody suffered her first stroke in 2010 and returned to work after this.
+She left her post after suffering a second stroke in 2012.
 She continues to train and teach at a reduced level.
 She has written numerous journal articles and is the author of chapters on mindfulness in therapy in several edited books.

 DR FRANCES VAUGHAN is a clinical neuropsychologist with a background in cognitive and neuropsychology research.
 After a PhD in cognitive science, and a series of neuropsychology research posts in hospitals and universities around the U.K, Frances went on to train as a clinical psychologist in Bangor.
 She worked in a service for people with dementia, and later, the North Wales Brain Injury Service.
 At the same time, she had various part-time research and teaching positions at Bangor University.
 In one of these, she developed and was Director of a clinical neuropsychology training program for clinical psychologists.